SamuraiAku/PkgToSoftwareBOM.jl/README.md

 ## What does an SBOM look like?
 The file `PkgToSoftwareBOM.spdx.json` at the root of this package is a Developer SBOM of this package.

-See examples of User Environment SBOMs in the folder `Examples`
+See examples of User Environment SBOMs in the folder `examples`

 ## Installation